Solar hot water systems: Pros and Cons

 2. Also obviously ongoing running costs are another plus because they are much lower than gas or an electric tank, that runs on a thermostat and heats up every few hours.

 3. Environmentally lower electricity use also could mean less CO2 generation, if the original electricity comes from coal or gas-fired power station – so there are potential environmental benefits.
-Furthermore, reducing the dependency on fossil fuel-based electricity contributes towards a lower carbon footprint, aligning with broader sustainability goals.

 But what about the true ROI when the higher initial purchasing costs are taken into account?
-But we get to this later.

 solar thermal system

-The case against solar hot water systems
+The cons of solar hot water systems

 1. Every year until 2021, the Government decreased the rebate (STCs) for solar PV on the 31st of December while keeping the rebate for solar thermal consistent.
 However, from 2021 onward, the Federal Government chose to reduce the annual STCs for solar hot water as well.
 This reduction potentially diminishes the financial incentive for homeowners to opt for solar hot water systems.

 3. Visually, solar hot water systems can be ugly, especially the units with the tank on the roof.
-The solar hot water split systems are aesthetically slightly better, but a sleek, full black PV panel in my opinion always looks better.
+The solar hot water split systems are aesthetically slightly better, but a sleek, full black PV panel always looks better.
 Aesthetics can be a subjective matter but it does play a part in the decision-making process for some homeowners.

 4. The initial purchase cost of a solar hot water unit exceeds $4000, which challenges its perceived financial advantage.
 If you connect the system to a booster, it will increase the electricity costs, particularly during winter and on rainy/overcast days when the solar hot water collectors can’t produce enough hot water.